 The minimum number of questionnaires you will be given to answer is 7.
 The maximum will depend on when the election is called, and whether it is a 5 or 6 week campaign.
 The latest possibility of a May 2019 election would need 15 or 16 questionnaires, but in that eventuality we’ll make some of the questionnaires much shorter.

-Your total time commitment across the entire study is estimated at 4 hours; 5 hours in the event of a May 2019 election.
+Your total time commitment across the entire study is estimated at 4 hours; up to 5 hours in the event of a May 2019 election.
 This includes allowing some additional time here and there for comments or longer answers that you might like to make.

 We do appreciate your time is important, and by participating in this study we thank you for giving us a great deal of your time.
 Some questionnaires will give you the option to end the questionnaire early if you are busy.
 If you miss a questionnaire, that’s ok too, just rejoin us for the next one.